rubenCodeforges/fancy-chat-server/README.md

 The app is available in 2 version

-1. local - you run the app locally with `npm run start:local`
+1. local - you run the app locally with `npm start`
 2. standalone - simple open the app from your browser [url](https://fancy-chat.herokuapp.com/) (might take a couple of seconds to spool up).

 ## Source Code